sybert1ger/frc-programming/courses/ELT1080/2-Devices/2-Processors.md

 Clock speed is the frequency of instructions that are executed.
 A faster clock speed refers to the processor's actual "clock" that turns on and off very quickly.
 This on an off signal tells the processor to execute the next instruction.

 So how does a processor help with control systems?
 Mostly, it has to do with instructions.
-If we can used conditions and sophisticated math like PID, we can use the output to control a system better.
+If we can use conditions and sophisticated math like PID, we can use the output to control a system better.
 You are much better off using PID than manually controlling a device.